Dynamsoft/barcode-reader-javascript/README.md

     onUnduplicatedRead: (txt, result) => {alert(txt);}
 }).then(scanner => {
     barcodeScanner = scanner;
-    // setVideoSettings sets which camera and what resolution to use barcodeScanner.updateVideoSettings({ video: { width: 1280, height: 720, facingMode: "environment" } });
+    // updateVideoSettings sets which camera and what resolution to use barcodeScanner.updateVideoSettings({ video: { width: 1280, height: 720, facingMode: "environment" } });

     let runtimeSettings = barcodeScanner.getRuntimeSettings();